EmmaMcHugh/emchugh.io/_posts/2021-06-10-donations.md

   - effective altruism
 ---

-Last year I read "Doing Good Better" by William MacAskill.
+Last year I read "Doing Good Better" by William MacAskill[^1].
 It's a book about why the global rich should donate money, and where that money can most effectively help people.
 I hadn't really thought about it before, but I'm part of the global 1% (i.e., those with an annual income of >$85,000 AUD).
 I've been this lucky almost entirely by chance: I was born in a rich country and had an upbringing that allowed me to get a good education and job.
 After reading the book, I thought a lot about my good fortune and what my obligations are to the global poor, and decided to increase the amount of money my partner and I donate to charity.

 I've found the research by [GiveWell](https://www.givewell.org/) helpful for choosing charities, and our 2020-2021 donations went to these organisations: